oamg/leapp-repository/docs/source/upgrade-architecture-and-workflow/phases-overview.md

 Three actors are usually required to do this properly.
 One actor in the `FactsCollectionPhase` to collect the required information from the system and pass it on in a message.
 Second actor in `ChecksPhase` to check whether a modification is needed and in such case producing a report informing the user that the modification will be done during the upgrade.
 Third actor should reside either in the `ApplicationsPhase` in case of a vendor provided application or `ThirdPartyApplicationsPhase` in case of a third party application.
 This actor should perform the required modification (e.g. modify a configuration file).
 Note that the application is already upgraded in these phases.

 ## Phases Overview
-As every Leapp `Workflow`(TODO link) , the in-place upgrade workflow consists of several phases outlined in the image below.
+As every Leapp {py:class}`~leapp.workflows.Workflow`, the in-place upgrade workflow consists of several phases outlined in the image below.
 ![In Place Upgrade Workflow](../../_static/images/inplace-upgrade-workflow.svg)

 ### Old System